 Bob’s Your Uncle?

-In any case, it is somewhat disturbing that “ten different Brits” didn’t at least know what the phrase means.
-“Bob’s your uncle” is a way of saying “you’re all set” or “you’ve got it made.”
-It’s a catch phrase dating back to 1887, when British Prime Minister Robert Cecil (a.k.a.
-Lord Salisbury) decided to appoint a certain Arthur Balfour to the prestigious and sensitive post of Chief Secretary for Ireland.
-Not lost on the British public was the fact that Lord Salisbury just happened to be better known to Arthur Balfour as “Uncle Bob.”
-In the resulting furor over what was seen as an act of blatant nepotism, “Bob’s your uncle” became a popular sarcastic comment applied to any situation where the outcome was preordained by favoritism.
-As the scandal faded in public memory, the phrase lost its edge and became just a synonym for “no problem.”
+The standard story of “Bob’s your uncle,” as I explained it a few years ago, traces the phrase back to1887, when British Prime Minister Robert Cecil appointed Arthur Balfour to the prestigious post of Chief Secretary for Ireland.
+The British public, however, was well aware that Robert Cecil just happened to be Arthur Balfour’s uncle.
+In the resulting furor over an apparent act of blatant nepotism, “Bob’s your uncle” became a popular sarcastic comment applied to any situation where the outcome was preordained by favoritism.
+(The Cecil-Balfour affair was literal nepotism to boot, since the root of “nepotism” is the Latin “nepot,” nephew) As the Balfour scandal faded in public memory, the phrase lost a bit of its edge and “Bob’s your uncle” became just a synonym for “you’re all set.”

 The Word Detective on the Web is the online version of The Word Detective, a newspaper column answering readers’ questions about words and language.
 The Word Detective is written by Evan Morris and appears in finer newspapers in the U.S., Mexico and Japan.